 M56: 300-round belt (13 lbs)

-In the late 2020s, the German Army, or Heer, requested a new machine gun design to replace the 7.62x51mm MG3, which was a derivative of the WWII-era MG42 machine gun.
+In the late 2020s, the German Army, or Heer, requested a new machine gun design to replace the 7.62x51mm MG3, which was a derivative of the WWII-era MG42 machine gun, and the MG5, a clean-sheet design that had been intended to supplement and replace the MG3.
 The desired weapon was to feature an integral targeting computer that could be linked with a heads-up display and a targeting network, allowing the operator to coordinate fire with other soldiers and even vehicles.

-Although several companies submitted designs, it was made clear from the requirements for the weapon as well as the attitude of Heer command that Rheinmetall, producer of the MG3, would be given preference when it came time to choose the new weapon.
+Although several companies submitted designs, it was made clear from the requirements for the weapon as well as the attitude of Heer command that Rheinmetall, producer of the MG3, would be given preference when it came time to choose the new weapon, due to Rheinmetall having gained an excellent reputation for the quality of their previous designs.
 However, in addition to their primary design being found superior to the competition regardless of the Heer’s preference, Rheinmetall’s win was also assured by the company’s offering of a secondary design which could complement the primary weapon in close-quarters use.
 The full-sized machine gun was adopted as the MG45 and the smaller version, which was designed using elements of the American M41 pulse rifle and was even chambered in the same 10x24mm caseless round, was adopted as the MG56.
-Both were accepted by the Heer in 2031, and the United States Marine Corps followed shortly after in 2032, accepting both designs as the M45 and M56, respectively.
+Both were accepted by the Heer in 2031, and the United States followed shortly after in 2032, accepting both designs as the M45 and M56, respectively.
 Their highly-advanced targeting computer systems quickly led to the nickname “smartgun” which at some point came into official use.

 The M45 is the original version of the smartgun, and mechanically is closely related to the preceding MG3.
 There is, however, a significant number of differences between the MG3 and the M45.
-The most noticeable is the targeting computer and the prominent guard cage surrounding it, which attach to the barrel shroud at the halfway point.
+The most noticeable is the targeting computer and the prominent guard cage surrounding it, which are attached to the barrel shroud at the halfway point.
 A large cylindrical flash hider has been added to the muzzle, while the standard pistol grip and mechanical trigger have been replaced with an electronic firing system activated from either of two points: a red button on the foregrip, or a lever on the rear grip.
-More subtle is the M45’s use of a short-stroke gas-powered piston operating system instead of the MG3’s recoil-operation design, which increases accuracy significantly, and the M56’s straight blowback system.
+More subtle is the M45’s use of a short-stroke gas-powered piston operating system instead of the MG3’s recoil-operation design, which increases accuracy significantly.
 The gas tube and piston on the M45 are hidden under the barrel shroud.
+Interestingly, the WW2-era Heer had adopted a previous machine gun designated as the MG45 in small numbers; this MG45 was a roller-delayed blowback variant of the MG42.
+The M56, on the other hand, uses a roller-delayed blowback system.

 Therefore, both versions of the smartgun are designed for use with a heavy-duty sling that mounts to the top rear of the receiver and the forward end of the top of the barrel shroud.
 This sling is intended to be looped over the operator’s left shoulder, and is adjustable for different-sized operators as well as different methods of holding the gun.